-Gambling regulation in Spain is divided between online gambling that is offered at federal level and land-based or online gambling that is offered within one specific region.
+Gambling regulation in Spain is divided between online gambling that is offered at federal level and land-based or online gambling that is offered within one region.
 Online games offered at federal level require a federal licence or authorisation and entitle the holder to operate online in the whole territory.
-However, land-based gambling or online games offered at regional level (in one specific or several regions) require the relevant licence or authorisation from the relevant autonomous region.
+However, land-based gambling or online games offered at regional level (in one or several regions) require the relevant licence or authorisation from the relevant autonomous region.

-The games that have been regulated so far, and which are therefore permitted to be offered at federal level, are pools on sports betting, fixed-odds sports betting, pools on horse racing, fixed-odds horse racing, other fixed-odds betting, exchange sports betting, exchange horse racing, other exchange betting games, contests, poker, bingo, roulette, complementary games, blackjack, baccarat and slots.
+The games that have been regulated so far, and that are therefore permitted to be offered at federal level, are pools on sports betting, fixed-odds sports betting, pools on horse racing, fixed-odds horse racing, other fixed-odds betting, exchange sports betting, exchange horse racing, other exchange betting games, contests, poker, bingo, roulette, complementary games, blackjack, baccarat and slots.

 Notwithstanding that there are some minor differences between the regions, the gaming products approved and permitted are generally the following: roulette, blackjack, boule, trente et quarante, craps, baccarat, poker, slots and other machine gaming, bingo, raffles, tombola or charity raffles, betting, sports betting, horse racing and Wheel of Fortune.

 It is important to highlight that the various formats of gambling products approved and listed above might be permitted in different forms, both at federal and regional level (different forms of blackjack, roulette, poker, etc).

 Betting, bingo and casino games are permitted and subject to licensing at federal and regional level.

 Loterías y Apuestas del Estado (LAE) and the National Organisation of the Blind in Spain (ONCE) maintain the monopoly on lotteries offered at federal level.
 Only charitable organisations can organise lotteries.
 This is therefore a restricted product.